Behavioral Expectations

 2. Respect: Appropriate language will be used on the Overlake campus and at Overlake School functions.
 Behavior that is disruptive to classes and school activities is not acceptable.
 Certain public displays of affection (such as that which may make others uncomfortable) are inappropriate in a school setting.
 Students should use discretion to ensure that their actions are not offensive to others.

 3. Dress: Students are expected to be dressed appropriately for the occasion or task at hand, and in a manner that will not detract from the personal safety of the individual or group.
 A shirt, bottom (pants, shorts, leggings, a dress, etc.), and footwear must be worn at all times.
 Clothing that is see-through, displaying offensive or distracting words, pictures or slogans, advertising or promoting alcohol, illegal drugs, or a controlled substance, or containing sexual innuendos are not allowed.
-If a student is in violation of the code, please share that information with the Assistant Upper School Head.
-Students will be counseled by the Assistant Upper School Head if their clothing is deemed inappropriate.
+If a student is in violation of the code, please share that information with the Head of Student Experience.
+Students will be counseled by the Head of Student Experience if their clothing is deemed inappropriate.

 Upperclassmen Privileges include the following exceptions: